 3. THE MOCKINGBIRD NEXT DOOR, by Marja Mills; AGENT: Miriam Altshuler.
 Lawyer's leters from Harper Lee crying foul did not, in this case, cause the publisher or author to withdraw.
 They obviously believe in their side of the story.
-And Altshuler has had a long career in which she's always been known as a straight shooter.

 4. HARD CHOICES, by Hillary Rodham Clinton; AGENT: Robert Barnett an attorney at Williams & Connolly in DC has sold all the Clintons'literary output.
 Barnett takes a one-time very hefty price for the negotiation, but not an agent's 15%+ piece of all the ongoing action.
 And see Daniel Silva in the fiction list to prove that for the right writers, Barnett does as well with fiction as non-fiction.